Proxy Voting Policy

 Proxy Voting Guidelines

 - Social responsibility issues.
-Due to the precatory, non-binding nature of most shareholder proposals, unless totally unreasonable or deemed to result in a negative economic impact on corporate profitability or shareholder value, Tocqueville generally supports proposals such as those that request expanded disclosure, the adoption of principles establishing minimum standards of conduct for U.S. corporations operating in foreign jurisdictions, the confidentiality of proxy voting and the prohibition of discrimination based on race, creed, color or sexual orientation.
+Due to the precatory, non-binding nature of most shareholder proposals, unless totally unreasonable or deemed to result in a negative economic impact on corporate profitability or shareholder value, Tocqueville generally supports proposals such as those that request expanded disclosure, the adoption of principles establishing minimum standards of conduct for U.S. corporations operating in foreign jurisdictions and the prohibition of discrimination based on race, creed, color or sexual orientation.